Aiswarya-prasad/aiswarya-prasad.github.io/_pages/about.md

   - /about.html
 ---

+> I recently wrapped up the draft of the introduction section of my PhD thesis.
+As I wrote about how little was known about bacteria for centuries following Anton van Leeuwenhoek’s first glimpse of "animalcules" under a microscope, I found myself reflecting on how far we’ve come and how rapidly.
+Today, we not only understand how bacteria grow and evolve, but we can also precisely edit their genomes as we like and there is a long and growing list of things we would like bacteria to do — from producing medicines to solving environmental challenges.
+I'm deeply fulfilled by fundamental research and the intellectual growth it brings, but I’m equally drawn to the challenge of turning that knowledge into practical, innovative solutions.
+I am eager to bridge the gap between fundamental research and practical, innovation in biotech and healthcare.

 ## Ongoing Engagements

 ### PhD Candidate

 I am working on writing up my PhD thesis on gut microbiome ecology and evolution.
 A talk presenting my most recent work is featured [below](#Featured).
-More details about my research can be found on my [research page](/research).
+More details about my research can be found on my [Research page](/research).

 ### Nucleate Leadership